Reshaping Church Life

 Music and Singing

 The Scottish Government has advised that professional singers and musicians can play indoors.
-However, due to entertainment venues such as theatres being closed in levels 2, 3, 4 and enhanced level 4 there should be no performances taking place.
-In level 1 and level 0 areas performances can take place but with restrictions on distancing and hygiene measures.
+However, due to entertainment venues such as theatres being closed in levels 3 and 4 there should be no performances taking place.
+In levels 2, 1 and 0 areas performances can take place but with restrictions on distancing and hygiene measures.

 Non-professionals who are participating in an organised outdoor activity managed by an organisation such as a business, charity or club can meet outdoors in local authorities within levels 0 or 1.
 Organisers should undertake all distancing and hygiene requirements as well as a risk assessment.
 Groups can proceed with their activity if they can do so in a way that ensures that there is no interaction between individuals or individual households.
 If they cannot ensure that physical distancing is not compromised - including when arriving at or leaving an activity or in any breaks or socialising - then such non-professional activity should not take place.